 4. COVID vaccines provide strong protection against delta

 The delta variant “evades a little bit of the immune response that's generated after vaccination,” Gralinski says.
-Even so, it’s no match for the authorized vaccines, which experts say provide a high level of protection against delta and other variants circulating in the U.S.
+Even so, it’s no match for the authorized vaccines, which experts say provide a high level of protection from severe illness from delta and other variants circulating in the U.S. So far, less than 1 percent of fully vaccinated individuals have been hospitalized or have died from COVID-19, CDC data show.

 Variants of concern in the U.S.